 It is very difficult to identify the network portion and host portion of any dotted decimal IP address because that IP addresses are not actually four numbers.
 They actually consist of 32 different numbers or 32 bits.

 Each of the four octets of an IP address represents the network portion or the host portion, depending on the address class.
-The network and host portions of the respective Class A, B, C, and D addresses are shown in Figure 2
+The network and host portions of the respective Class A, B, C, and D addresses as shown in Figure 2